ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 If you use the code `STAIB`, you will get a 20% discount on the course.

 [https://dometrain.com/course/getting-started-graphql-in-dotnet/](https://dometrain.com/course/getting-started-graphql-in-dotnet/)

+Apart from the in-depth workshop at DomeTrain we have also reworked our Getting Started workshop that you can now find [here](https://github.com/ChilliCream/graphql-workshop).

 ## Hot Chocolate 15